mcasado/http-monitor/README.md

 The current implementation has the following restrictions;

-* Use the Myers diff algorithm (com.googlecode.java-diff-utils) to find the diffs
+* Use the Myers diff algorithm (com.googlecode.java-diff-utils) to find the differences between page contents
 *

 ### TODOs